Prolost Watches

 A watch can be accurate (or not) in multiple ways.
 The two that Prolost Watches tracks are:

-1. Offset — how close is your watch right now to the correct time?
+- Offset — how close is your watch right now to the correct time?

-2. Rate — how much time does your watch gain or lose over time?
+- Rate — how much time does your watch gain or lose over time?

 Prolost Watches computes Rate from the two most recent Offset measurements.
-This sounds complicated, but it’s actually how most of us think of timekeeping — how far did it drift over how many days?
+This sounds complex, but it’s actually how most of us think of timekeeping — how far did it drift over how many days?

 Because this whole operation is only as accurate as your Asteroids-trained button-tapping skills, Offset measurements must be at least six hours apart for a Rate to be derived.